Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Impostor Team:

-Assassin - Can kill on meetings
+Assassin - Guess others people roles on meetings

+Blackmailer - Blackmail others

-Bomber - You can explode up to {number} bombs
+Bomber - You can explode up to {number} bombs **- DONE and ADDED**

-Blinded - You can blind other players

-Biter - Bite someone to death
+Cleaner - Clean bodies

-Clutch - You can kill if there is 7 or less people
+Clutch - You can kill if there is 7 or less people **- DONE and ADDED**

 Digger - Dig your own vents

 Disguiser - You can disguise all players

-Pestilence - Infect someone and after a certain time they will die
+Flasher - Throw flash and blind other players

+Ninja - Teleport and kill

+Uncertain - You can either help other impostors or be Traitor and make them lose.
+**IF YOU CHOOSE TO BE TRAITOR YOU WILL STILL WIN AND LOSE WITH IMPOSTORS ;(**

+Vampire - Bite to death

 ======================================